 Here is a ‘high performance’ groper rig for those who want a set up that can handle almost anything.
 It is essentially a very heavy duty Paternoster rig with two droppers.
-It is a well tried and tested proven performer on groper in the deep water trenches off Banks Peninsula, Fiordland and Kaikoura.
+It is a well-tried and tested proven performer on groper in the deepwater trenches off the Banks Peninsula, Fiordland and Kaikoura.

 Heavy monofilament also means you stand a reasonable chance of landing other toothy critters like sharks.

 The heavy mono prevents barracouta from biting through the rig on the way down.
 At certain times of the year around some parts of the South Island, notably the Otago coast and Kaikoura, barracouta can be so prolific that it can be almost impossible to get your gear down to the bottom without repeated hits from them.
 They can bite through lighter mono with ease.
 This can be a curse if they keep chopping through your rig; not just biting off your hooks but slashing at the swivels as well!

 When fishing very deep for groper you need plenty of weight to get your gear down to the bottom.
 The rig needs to be strong to take the strain of winding up from deep water with perhaps a groper on each hook.

 We are using hard clear Leda-Lon nylon tube slides over the 230kg mono droppers protecting them from abrasion.